 even if important); and one macOS driver returned MTP-origin timestamps a

 comical 15 years in the future, and did not support phone writes

 (the former kills syncs in general, and the latter precludes to-phone updates).

 The macOS driver fixed its timestamps in a later

 and Linux's built-in support always handled both timestamps and writes correctly,

 but MTP's speed problems makes all this moot.

 Plainly, MTP is too slow for prime time.
-While some users with very small data sets and very large patience might be able to sync by MTP (or copy in full), this mode is clearly a mixed bag, and completely impractical for users who need to sync significant content collections.
+While some users with very small data sets and very large patience might be able to sync by MTP (or copy in full), this mode is clearly a mixed bag, and completely impractical for users who need to sync significant content collections on demand.
 Given all the hype behind cloud storage, it seems reasonable to assume that wireless options would be more honed and viable than MTP; let's take a look.

 This scheme was unusable out of the gate.